Entering the European market for dried ginger

-European Commission Regulation sets maximum levels for certain contaminants in food products.
+The European Regulation on Contaminants sets maximum levels for certain contaminants in food products.
 This regulation is frequently updated and apart from the limits set for general foodstuffs, there are a number of specific contaminants limits for specific products including dried ginger.
 The most common requirements regarding contaminants in dried ginger are related to presence of pesticides residues, mycotoxins, heavy metals, microbiological organisms and food additives.
 Contaminant levels shall be kept as low as can reasonably be achieved following recommended good working practices.

 Presence of mycotoxins (aflatoxins and ochratoxin A) was the main reason for banning dried ginger from the European market until 2012.
 The maximum level of aflatoxin for dried ginger is 5 μg/kg for aflatoxin B1 and 10 μg/kg for the total aflatoxin content (B1, B2, G1 and G2).
 For ochratoxin, the maximum level is 15 μg/kg (CELEX 32006R1881).

 The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
 Products containing more pesticide residues than allowed will be withdrawn from the European market.
 However, excessive residues of pesticides are not very frequent case in trade with dried ginger.
 The European Union regularly publishes a list of approved pesticides that are authorised for use in the European Union.
 This list is frequently updated.

 Until recently, specific limits for the presence of heavy metals in spices and herbs were not set in the European legislation on contaminants.
 However, this changed in 2021, following a review process for the maximum allowed levels of lead.
 The new maximum level for lead (in mg/kg) is set at 2 for ginger.